huggingface/huggingface.js/packages/tasks/src/tasks/mask-generation/about.md

 - **Box prompt:** The user can draw a box on the image, and a meaningful segment within the box will be returned.
 - **Text prompt:** The user can input a text, and the objects of that type will be segmented.
 Note that this capability has not yet been released and has only been explored in research.

-Below you can see how to input point prompting with model inference without `pipeline`.
+Below you can see how to use an input-point prompt.
+It also demonstrates direct model inference without the `pipeline` abstraction.

 ```python
 from transformers import SamModel, SamProcessor
 from PIL import Image